samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 The BalloonCore function is the internal function used by BKDF for memory hardness.
 It can be divided into three steps:

-1. Expand: a large buffer is filled with pseudorandom bytes derived by hashing user provided parameters and domain separation before repeatedly hashing the previous output.
+1. Expand: a large buffer is filled with pseudorandom bytes derived by hashing user-provided parameters and domain separation before repeatedly hashing the previous output.
 2. Mix: the buffer is mixed for the number of rounds specified by the user.
 Each hash-sized block becomes equal to the hash of the previous block, the current block, and delta other blocks pseudorandomly chosen from the buffer.
 3. Extract: the last block of the buffer is output for key derivation.